fred4impact/mern-gigmatch/suggestions.md

 ---

 **Remember: ArgoCD makes Kubernetes deployments as simple as `git push`!
 Your Git repository becomes the single source of truth for your entire infrastructure.**

+use these as my mongodb service name echo -n "mongodb://mongodb:27017/gigmatch" | base64